-Unless stated by you to the contrary, you acknowledge and consent to the use or disclosure of your personal information including your name, address, email address and other information you provide to myPlates, in circumstances that are:
+Unless stated by you to the contrary, you acknowledge and consent to the use or disclosure of your personal information.
+Personal information means information which identifies you as an individual or from which your identity can be reasonably ascertained including your name, address, email address and other information you provide to myPlates and RMS, in circumstances that are:

 myPlates will collect personal information from you when you knowingly provide it to myPlates.
-For example, when you register to take part in myPlates promotional activities or subscribe to receive myPlates emails, myPlates will request personal information from you such as your name, address, plate number, e-mail address and contact phone number.
+For example, when you register to take part in myPlates promotional activities, subscribe to receive myPlates emails or take part in an online survey, myPlates will request personal information from you such as your name, address, e-mail address and contact phone number.

-Your information will be held by myPlates and other third parties as necessary to provide customer service and marketing communications.
+Your information will be held by myPlates and other third parties as necessary to provide customer service, deal with enquiries and complaints.

 For any of the above, myPlates may contact you by electronic or other means.

-You can choose not to provide certain personal information, but then you may be excluded from taking advantage of some of the myPlates services.
+You can choose not to provide certain personal information, but then you may be excluded from taking advantage of some of the myPlates services or from qualifying for a promotion.

 myPlates may disclose your information to selected third parties who carry out functions on behalf of myPlates.
 For example, myPlates may engage third parties to assist in sending out myPlates mailings/emails.
 These third parties may have access to some of your personal information needed to perform their functions, but may not use it for other purposes.